rocketvalidator/docs-rocketvalidator/docs/api/reports.md

 The following attributes are optional:

+* `deep_crawl`.
+Boolean to enable deep crawling.
+Defaults to true.
+* `prefer_canonical_urls`.
+Boolean to indicate canonical URLs are preferrer.
+Defaults to true.
 * `max_pages`.
 The Spider will recursively follow internal links found until this limit is reached.
 Defaults to 10.
 * `rate_limit`.
 Limit on the number of requests per second.
 Defaults to 1.
 * `perform_html_checks`.
 Boolean to enable checks using the W3C Validator software on the Web Pages found.
 Defaults to true.